kirik/web-profiler-ui/README.md

 # WEB Profiler UI

 Created to simplify process of bottlenecks searching in a web projects.
+[Click is here](http://kirik.github.io/web-profiler-ui/) to see it in action.

 ## Features

 - backend independent design: can be used with any backend (php, golang, node.js, java, ...)
-    - php `supported`
+    - php `supported` (please refer to the [library](https://github.com/kirik/web-profiler-php))
     - golang `in development`
-    - for other please don't hesitate to publish adapter for your language
+    - for other please don't hesitate to publish adapter for your programming language
 - [docked mode](#docked-mode)
 - [floating window mode](#floating-window-mode)
 - waterfall span view
 - AJAX requests support
 - small footprint
 - no dependencies: written with vanilla JS, CSS and HTML
+- stateful with localStorage (remembers docing/floating mode, folding and size)

 ### Floating window mode